codemillmatt/forms-ad-b2c/blog-posts/part-4-b2c-app-parts.md

 A scope is something the mobile application requests from the Azure AD B2C application as part of the authorization process.
 And it is a permission to the Azure AD B2C application. _But it's not a user-level permission._

 The way I think about is like a party ... say there's a scope defined named: "raging-party".
+At this point in the workflow, the user of the app has already been authenticated...

-Your mobile app then says:
+The mobile app knocks on the door:

 _"Dearest Azure AD B2C application.
-I humbly request that this user ... which __YOU - Azure AD B2C Service__ have already authenticated for me and guarantee is who they say they are ... be granted an authorization token with this scope, which goes by the name of raging-party.
+I humbly request that this user ... which __YOU - Azure AD B2C Service__ have already authenticated for me previously using something like Twitter, and guarantee is who they say they are ... be granted an authorization token with this scope, which goes by the name of raging-party.
 In other words ... please, please, please can I come in to the party?"_

 The Azure AD B2C application - seeing that the scope the mobile app is requesting is legit, will generate an authorization token for that scope.